 Budgeting for a home renovation can prove to be tricky, especially if you’re torn between depleting your savings and getting the home that you’ve always wanted.
 While it’s good to invest in fundamentals such as good quality flooring, fixtures, and craftsmanship, there are some things you want but not necessarily need for the home that are worth forgoing.

-To avoid busting your renovation budget, it’s good to assess whether you should splurge or save on these common big ticket items…
+To avoid busting your renovation budget, it’s good to assess whether you should splurge or save on these common big-ticket items…

-Mixed tiles: SAVE
+Mixed Tiles: SAVE

 While mismatched graphic tiles are a fun way to add visual interest to any space, they should be at the bottom of your renovation priorities if budget is a concern.
-Unless you can be sure that you’ll like this eclectic look just as much decades down the road, we recommend sticking to plain tiles that are less trendy but can endure the test of time.
+Unless you can be sure that you’ll like this eclectic look just as many decades down the road, we recommend sticking to plain tiles that are less trendy but can endure the test of time.

-Kitchen backsplash: SAVE
+Kitchen Backsplash: SAVE